ablanco1950/SUSY_WEIGHTED_V1/README.md

 More detailed description:

-It begins with a statistical approach: each value of the first 8 significant fields (only these fields are considered as the rest are the result of complex calculations from the first 8 original fields) is associated with an index.
+It begins with a statistical approach: each value of the first 8 significant fields (following suggestion from the SUSY download page, only these fields are considered as the rest are the result of complex calculations from the first 8 original fields) is associated with an index.

 To associate this index to each value of each field, the most suitable width of the samples for each field has been previously estimated.